Duchess Anna Amalia Library: Fire of 2004

 Part of the collection was burned in a fire on 2 September 2004, which destroyed 50,000 volumes of which 12,500 are considered irreplaceable.
 Another 62,000 volumes were severely damaged.
+The cause of the fire was a corroded clamp connection of an aluminum and a copper cable, that smoldered for a long time behind a wall panel in the attic before the fire detectors sounded the alarm.
+The Herzogin Anna Amalia Library fire was the largest library fire in Germany since World War II.

 However, some 6,000 historical works were saved, including the 1534 Luther Bible and a collection of Alexander von Humboldt's papers, by being passed from hand to hand out of the building.
 Some 28,000 books in the building were rescued and so not affected by the fire.
 Other items, like Friedrich Schiller's death mask, suffered damage too, and 35 historic oil paintings were destroyed.

 The fire came as a particular tragedy, in part because the collection was scheduled to move to another site in late October, little more than a month later.
-Some of the damaged books are being freeze-dried in Leipzig to save them from rotting as a result of water damage.
+Some of the damaged books were freeze-dried in Leipzig to save them from building mildew as a result of water damage.
 Book restoration was scheduled to last at least until 2015.

 In June 2005, it was announced that among the manuscripts that were out of the building at the time of the fire, and thus saved from damage, there was a hitherto undiscovered 1713 aria by Johann Sebastian Bach entitled "Alles mit Gott und nichts ohn' ihn".